Cash Flow, the first form of repayment, is the number one way borrowers have the ability to repay.

 The first form of repayment is cash flow.

-This matches one of the two fundamentals rules that traditional sources such as banks, have long looked at, capacity to repay, followed by willingness to repay.
+Traditional sources such as banks have long looked at capacity to repay, followed by willingness to repay.

 Keeping foremost in mind that cash flow will almost always be what allows repayment, business owners should review the most recent cash flow numbers before approaching a lender.